 The Beginning

 Well, find it and if you ever try it, you will never forget it.
-It wasn’t until he prepared himself for his Giro d’Italia of 2011 that he figured out it was similar to the Mortirolo, although not as horrid as the Zoncolan.
+It wasn’t until he prepared himself for his Giro d’Italia of 2011 that he figured out it was similar to the Mortirolo from Grosio, although not as horrible as the Zoncolan.

-At 12 kilometers and an average of 10,2% it’s remarkable that it doesn’t/didn’t have much of a reputation…
+At 12 kilometers in length and at average of 10,2% it’s remarkable that it doesn’t have much of a reputation…

 The lack of views was compensated for years later, when in 2017 he returned there.